-- In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
-A doctor's note is not acceptable.
-The form must be placed in a sealed envelope, addressed to the instructor, and submitted with your work at class or to your TA during their office hours. - If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
-The letter must be placed in a sealed envelope, addressed to the instructor, and submitted with your work at class or to your TA during their office hours.
+In case of illness, you must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
+A doctor's note is acceptable, but MUST indicate the start and anticipated end date of the illness.
+The form must be placed in a sealed envelope, addressed to the instructor, and submitted with your work in class.

+If a personal or family crisis prevents you from meeting a deadline, you must get a letter from your college registrar (it is a good idea anyway to advise your college registrar if a crisis is interfering with your studies).
+The letter must be placed in a sealed envelope, addressed to the instructor, and submitted with your work in class.